smileslab/probe_truth_docs/docs/generate_report.md

 1. Compile all analysis results.
 2. Structure the content into a formal forensic report.
-3. Provide a downloadable **PDF file** with optional print support.
+3. Provide a downloadable **PDF or JSON file** with optional print support.

 ---